Republicans Begin to Break With President Trump

 By Sunday evening, more than a dozen GOP members of Congress had spoken out against Trump’s executive order on immigration.
 Among them were an array of the party’s most influential figures.
 The top Republican in the Senate, Mitch McConnell, said the United States should not implement a religious test.
 Sen. Rob Portman of Ohio said the plan to strengthen vetting of refugees was itself not vetted.
 And the political and policy groups led by Charles and David Koch offered their first public criticism of Trump, whose candidacy the billionaire brothers found so unpalatable they sat out the 2016 election.

-The wave of criticism marks the end of a startlingly brief honeymoon period for a new President who has been in office for scarcely a week.
+The wave of criticism marks the end of a startlingly brief honeymoon period for a new President who has been in office for scarcely a week, and even set the White House on defense as it backtracked on the ban applying to green-card holders.
 And while much of the blowback was driven by Trump’s immigration orders, the controversial plans he has on the horizon suggest the rest of his term could be just as rocky.

 The emerging rifts come amid mass protests in cities around the U.S. against an executive order that would block millions of people from entering the United States.
 Legal permanent U.S. residents were detained at airports, refugees were trapped en route to the United States and judges from coast to coast stepped in to stop the unprecedented White House action.
 The chaos knocked the White House back on its heels and prompted Trump on Sunday night to release a defense of the policy.